-I’m in my first year on the FTC team.
+I’m in my second year on the FTC team.
 I was on FLL for 4 years where gained my interest in the field of robotics.
 I currently play tennis and have various other activities that I am involved in.
 In college, I plan on pursuing something in the robotics or engineering field or going into business.
 I have all of my interest in robotics due to being on the FLL team, around robots and surrounded with many great things, this is what sparked my interest because I got to experience so many great things in my years as a team member.

 Coaches and Mentors